LBALab/lba1-classic-community/SOURCES/Assets/Text/README.md

 # Getting Started

 To use these localization files, copy them to the same folder where you have built *'LBA0.exe'*.
 By default, the *ONE_GAME_DIRECTORY* flag is set to *true* in the code.
-If the flag is set to *false*, copy the localization files to *'..\CommunityAssets\Text'*, on the folder where the built *'LBA0.exe'* executable is located.
+If the flag is set to *false*, copy the localization files to *'..\Assets\Text'*, on the folder where the built *'LBA0.exe'* executable is located.

 <br/>